Starting price: $799

 Samsung Galaxy S22 review: Software and special features

 The Galaxy S22 debuts with Samsung's One UI 4.1 interface for Android 12.
+(A beta program for One UI 5 is underway for Galaxy S22 owners as of this writing.
+That update, based on Android 13, should come out later this year.)
 If you like previous iterations of Samsung's One UI, this edition will suit you just fine, particularly as Samsung has added customization and privacy features.
 You can see which apps are requesting permissions, and managing those permissions is a bit more streamlined.
 With the Galaxy S22 series, Samsung and Google are bringing a live sharing feature to Google Duo that lets you view photos and take notes with the people on a video call — kind of like what Apple added via iOS 15's Share Play feature.

 The real story here is Samsung's increased software support starting with the Galaxy S22.
 The phone maker now promises four years of Android software updates in addition to five years of security support.
 That brings the Galaxy S22 closer to Apple's level of lengthy support than any other Android phone maker.
 Even better, Samsung is extending those four years of Android updates to last year's flagships (which, perhaps ironically, will make Galaxy S21 owners even less willing to upgrade to this year's model).